Dodge Stratus: Markets

 The first-generation Dodge Stratus had an international presence, adapting its branding, features, and even powertrain options to suit various global markets.

 In Canada, the Stratus was available for its final year of sales in 2000.
 Following this, the Chrysler Sebring — the higher-end counterpart on the JA platform — assumed the sole lower-mid-size sedan offered by Chrysler in the Canadian market, with Dodge not selling a direct equivalent.

-A variant was sold exclusively in Mexico was a turbocharged version of the 2.4 L DOHC I4 engine.
+A variant sold exclusively in Mexico was a turbocharged version of the 2.4 L DOHC I4 engine.
 Paired with a four-speed automatic transmission featuring Autostick manual control, this engine delivered 168 hp at 5,200 rpm and 216 lb·ft of torque at 2,200 rpm.

 Across Europe, the Stratus was marketed under the Chrysler Stratus nameplate, as the Dodge brand was generally reserved for commercial vehicles in that region.
 Its styling closely resembled the Chrysler Cirrus, featuring chrome accent moldings along the doors and bumpers.
 It incorporated the Dodge Stratus's distinctive rear taillights and a unique Dodge-style grille, differentiating it from the Cirrus and Plymouth Breeze models.

 The Chrysler Stratus also found its way onto racetracks, competing in the Swedish Touring Car Championship.
 A Dodge-branded model similarly participated in the North American Touring Car Championship, where it was one of the few professional teams in the short-lived series, with driver David Donohue winning the 1997 season championship with a Stratus.

 In Brazil, the Stratus was also marketed as the Chrysler Stratus, with the Chrysler Cirrus equivalent unavailable in that market.
 While it retained the same engine options as its North American counterpart, models sold in Brazil featured a higher ground clearance, an adaptation for local road conditions.
 Similarly, in Argentina, it was sold as the Chrysler Stratus.
 It gained recognition in motorsports, being raced in the South American Super Touring Car Championship by drivers Ernesto Bessone and Pablo Peon.

 The Stratus was uniquely sold under both the Dodge and Chrysler brands for the Gulf States.
 The Chrysler-badged version notably adopted the styling of the European Stratus, but with the specific inclusion of the North American market's rear bumper.